danielbeeke/rhythmmeister/README.md

 # RhythmMeister PostCSS

+This helps creating a vertical grid for texts on the almighty interwebs.
+Check out http://rhythmmeister.com/ for a visible explanation.

 How to use?

 Add the plugin to grunt or gulp like you normally would with a postcss plugin.